barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 Let's go very briefly through the presented solutions starting with the last one:

-I see no way of using compile time assertions for branching in code generation because its only purpose is to emit a compile error.
+I see no way of using compile time assertions for branching in code generation because their only purpose is to emit a compile error.
 So that one is out, I think.
 The case is different when using associated types in traits, because in principle we could write two incarnations of `do_something`: one where `T: SameSizeAs<U,Value=TrueType>` and one where `T: SameSizeAs<U,Value=FalseType>`.
 However, currently the